hazelcast/hazelcast-reference-manual/src/IdGenerator.md

 ### Generating Cluster-Wide IDs

 ID generation occurs almost at the speed of `AtomicLong.incrementAndGet()`.
-A group of 10 thousand identifiers is allocated for each cluster member.
-In the background, this allocation takes place with an `IAtomicLong` incremented by 10 thousand.
+A group of 10,000 identifiers is allocated for each cluster member.
+In the background, this allocation takes place with an `IAtomicLong` incremented by 10,000.
 Once a cluster member generates IDs (allocation is done), `IdGenerator` increments a local counter.
-If a cluster member uses all IDs in the group, it will get another 10 thousand IDs.
-By this way, only one time of network traffic is needed, meaning that 9,999 identifiers are generated in memory instead of over the network.
+If a cluster member uses all IDs in the group, it will get another 10,000 IDs.
+This way, only one time of network traffic is needed, meaning that 9,999 identifiers are generated in memory instead of over the network.
 This is fast.

 Let's write a sample identifier generator.